 “When you’re born here, it’s hopeless, nothing compares…The whole future of art is to be found here in the south if France.”
 So described Paul Cezanne his love for his native Provence and today he is still its main ambassador.
 His birthplace, Aix-en-Provence town centre has changed little since he walked its streets over a century ago.
-Edged with plane trees and sidewalk cafes, the Cours Mirabeau, southern France’s stateliest avenue, is still the heart of the city, while its old town remains a delightful warren of cobbled alleyways.
+Edged with plane trees and sidewalk cafes where Cezanne, Edith Piaf, Pablo Picasso and Jean-Paul Sartre watched the world go by, is the Cours Mirabeau, southern France’s stateliest avenue.

 Dubbed the “Champs Elysees of the South”, the Cours stretches over 400 metres, from the vast Rotonde roundabout and fountain at on end to Good King Rene’s fountain at the other, with the 15th century Count of Provence, a poet and arts patron, holding the Muscat grapes that he introduced into the region.
 Over forty metres wide, the boulevard separates the medieval old town (Vieil Aix) from the elegant Mazarin district, filled with townhouses nobility when the city was enlarged in the 17th century.
 At number 55 is the house where Cezanne spent his childhood.